poise/application_php/README.md

 ==================

 Author:: Adam Jacob (<adam@opscode.com>)

-Author:: Andrea Campi (<andrea.campi@zephirworks.com.com>) Author:: Joshua Timberman (<joshua@opscode.com>) Author:: Seth Chisamore (<schisamo@opscode.com>)
+Author:: Andrea Campi (<andrea.campi@zephirworks.com>)

+Author:: Joshua Timberman (<joshua@opscode.com>)

+Author:: Seth Chisamore (<schisamo@opscode.com>)

-Copyright 2009-2012, Opscode, Inc.
+Copyright 2009-2015, Chef, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.